cubicle24/sdoh/src/Readme.md

-# Clinical Guidelines RAG System

-A Retrieval-Augmented Generation (RAG) system for clinical screening guidelines.

-Motivation: Screening and prevention of disease is still the most effective treatment we have.
-It also saves the most money.
-However, there are at least 97 screening guidelines (which frequently change) that healthcare providers are expected to remember.
-This is not realistic for providers, and it results in many patients not receiving the care that the evidence suggests.
-This clinical decision support system intelligently parses a patient's clinical note(s) and retrieves relevant screening guidelines.
+# Social Determinants of Health (SDOH) Autonomous Agent

+An AI agent that scans clinical notes, extracts SDOH risk factors, maps to ICD10 Z-codes, and recommends local interventions.

+Motivation: Social Determinants of Health (SDOH) are environmental, cultural, economic, and yes, social factors that are responsible for 50-80% of health outcomes.
+Common examples are food insecurity, housing insecurity, financial hardship, lack of trasnportation, low health literacy, and domestic violence.
+It is not hard to see why a patient who has one or more of these factors would be less healthy than a patient who does not have these factors.

+Despite their high importance, SDOH are routinely overlooked in clinical care.
+Documenting and directly addressing SDOH are also increasingly tied to reimubrsement and quality scores for providers and health systems.
+An AI agent that continuously scans free-text clinical notes to identify patients who could benefit from SDOH interventions has potential to drive better health outcomes.

-This system is for educational purposes and does not replace professional medical advice.
+This agent is for educational purposes and does not replace professional medical advice.

 ## Features